About the "Landing pages" page

 The Landing pages report shows performance data for each landing page URL, including both the Final URL and the Mobile Final URL.
 You’ll also find the expansions of those landing page URLs in the report.
 An expanded landing page URL is the URL that people reach after contextual substitutions (such as a keyword) have been made and after custom parameters have been added to the landing page URL (learn more about URL parameters).
 Expanded landing page URLs let you know how people are getting to the pages on your website.
 Your expanded landing page data is available as early as November 9, 2017.

-You can see which pages may not be optimized for mobile devices by clicking on the percentage in your "Mobile-friendly click rate" column.
-You can also run the Mobile-Friendly test for each of these pages.
+You can see which specific pages may not be optimized for mobile devices, as well as run the Mobile-Friendly test for each of these pages, by clicking on the percentage in your "Mobile-friendly click rate" column.

 “Valid AMP click rate” is the percentage of ad clicks to AMP landing pages that reach a valid AMP page, as determined by the AMP Validator.
 Landing pages might not load as AMP pages if they’re coded incorrectly, so the “Valid AMP click rate” column provides a quick way to identify which pages you need to fix.
 Currently, this metric only measures clicks from Search ads.